Investigating the Growth of Little Red Dot Descendants at z<4 with the JWST: Conclusion

 Our interpretation is also strengthened by the finding that the fraction of mass contained in the outskirt increases with cosmic time, suggesting that we see the growth of outskirts of the LRDs taking place through cosmic time.
 The disappearance of the LRDs at lower z might therefore be accompanied by the acquisition of a stellar extension, which is compatible with a recently built extension.
 The growth scenario is strongly supported by the fact that the high-redshift sources in our sample are unresolved, with an upper limit on the effective radius of \(R_e \approx 260\) pc and an outskirt mass fraction of \(f_{\text{outskirt}} \approx 0.1\) at \(z \approx 4.5\).
 As redshift decreases, both \(f_{\text{outskirt}}\) and the effective radius \(R_e\) increase, with \(R_e \approx 285\) pc and \(f_{\text{outskirt}} = 0.3\) at \(z \approx 3.5\), and \(R_e \approx 590\) pc and \(f_{\text{outskirt}} = 0.5\) at \(z \approx 3\).
 Additionally, six LRDs previously analyzed in \citet{kocevski_rise_2024} are found at \( z > 5 \) within our sample.
 All of them exhibit rest-frame UV emission in their outer regions.\\

 Our results suggest that the decline in the number density of LRDs is driven by the acquisition of a stellar component.
-As this component grows, the characteristic V-shape fades, and the physical size of the galaxies increases.
-Consequently, both the V-shape and compactness criteria used to select LRDs may no longer effectively identify this population. \\
+As this component grows, the characteristic V-shaped SED fades, and the physical size of the galaxies increases.
+Consequently, both the V-shaped SED and compactness criteria used to select LRDs may no longer effectively identify this population. \\

 The growth of the stellar component can be explained by several mechanisms.
 However, accretion through cold streams or diffuse inflows is the more favored scenario, as indicated by the presence of younger outskirts when the galaxies are near the LRD phase, i.e., at \(f_{\text{outskirt}} < 0.4\).
 When \(f_{\text{outskirt}} > 0.4\), radial properties become more homogeneous, suggesting either a transition to a less significant accretion-driven growth phase or a growth phase dominated by dry merger events. \\